dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 }
 ```

-Very simply, it just sends the name of the image to the server inside a message called 'image.run'.
+It just sends the name of the image to the server inside a message called 'image.run'.
 We can define that now by heading over to `server.js` and handling a new message alongside where we've created the others:

 ```javascript
 socket.on('image.run', args => {